-A person seeking an award of compensation or reimbursement of expenses shall file an application with the clerk and serve a copy on the trustee and the United States Trustee not later than twenty-one (21) days prior to the date of the hearing on the trustee's final account.
+A person seeking an award of compensation or reimbursement of expenses shall file an application with the Clerk and serve a copy on the trustee and the United States Trustee not later than 21 days prior to the date of the hearing on the trustee's final account.
 Failure to file and serve such an application within that time may result in the disallowance of fees and expenses.

 (b) Closing Report in an Asset Case.
-Unless the Court orders otherwise, in a chapter 7 asset case, the trustee shall file and serve upon the United States Trustee, together with the affidavit of final distribution, a closing report substantially in the form available on the Court's website (http://www.nysb.uscourts.gov/sites/default/files/5009-1-b-report.docx).
+Unless the Court orders otherwise, in a chapter 7 asset case, the trustee shall file and serve upon the United States Trustee, together with the affidavit of final distribution, a closing report substantially in the following form.